Pengu007/Translational_Model/README.md

 ## Files
 - `Translation_Model.ipynb`: This is a COLAB Notebook file containing the code.
-- `Report.pdf`: A report file providing details about the project and its findings.
+- `CSBS_11.pdf`: A report file providing details about the project and its findings.

 ## Links
 The PDF file includes the following links: